 Our interactive exhibits encourage young people to actively investigate the past, develop skills to examine evidence, analyze cause and effect, and weigh arguments.
 Even more, a visit to the museum can help them discover that learning history is fun.
 We strongly recommend one chaperone for every five students.

 Learn more about self-guided field trips.

 In the History Lab, students employ critical thinking and apply their own perspectives, led by a museum facilitator.
 Our new format offers more hands-on opportunities, interdisciplinary practices and concepts, and engaging questions.
 The History Lab facilitated program is available on Wednesdays, Thursdays, and Fridays.
 We strongly recommend one chaperone for every five students.

 Learn more about History Lab field trips.

-Students will be able to visit our permanent exhibition on the 3rd floor, the Great Hall of Washington History, as well as our temporary exhibits.
-See which exhibits will be on display here.
+On both types of field trip, students can access our permanent exhibit, the Great Hall of Washington History, as well as all of our temporary exhibits.
+See which exhibits will be on display when you visit.